Ensemble Estimation of Information Divergence: Experimental Results

 \subsection{Convergence Rates Validation: R\'{e}nyi-$\alpha$ Divergence}

 To validate our theory, we estimated the R\'{e}nyi-$\alpha$ divergence integral between two truncated multivariate Gaussian distributions with varying dimension and sample sizes.
-The densities have means $\bar{\mu}_{1}=0.7*\bar{1}_{d}$, $\bar{\mu}_{2}=0.3*\bar{1}_{d}$ and covariance matrices $0.1*I_{d}$ where $\bar{1}_{d}$ is a $d$-dimensional vector of ones, and $I_{d}$ is a $d\times d$ identity matrix.
+The densities have means $\bar{\mu}_{1}=0.7*\bar{1}_{d}$, $\bar{\mu}_{2}=0.3*\bar{1}_{d}$ and covariance matrices $0.4*I_{d}$ where $\bar{1}_{d}$ is a $d$-dimensional vector of ones, and $I_{d}$ is a $d\times d$ identity matrix.
 We used $\alpha=0.5$ and restricted the Gaussians to the unit cube.

-The left plots in Fig.~\ref{fig:mse} show the MSE (200 trials) of the standard plug-in estimator implemented with a uniform kernel, the two proposed optimally weighted estimators ODin1 and ODin2, and a linear combination of ODin1 and ODin2, $\tilde{\mathbf{G}}_{\rho}=(1-\rho)\tilde{\mathbf{G}}_{w_{0},1}+\rho\tilde{\mathbf{G}}_{w_{0},2}$, for various dimensions and sample sizes.
-The set of kernel widths $\mathcal{L}$, $L$, and $\rho$ are tuned to minimize the MSE.
-The bandwidth used for the standard plug-in estimator was selected from the set $\mathcal{L}$ that resulted from the ODin2 optimization; specifically the member of the set that empirically minimized the MSE of the plug-in estimator.
-Note that for $d=4$, the standard plug-in estimator performs comparably with the optimally weighted estimators.
-However, for $d=7,10$, the plug-in estimator performs considerably worse.
-This reflects the strength of ensemble estimators: the weighted sum of a set of poor estimators can result in a very good estimator.
-Note also that for most cases, the ensemble estimators' MSE rates match the theoretical rate based on the estimated log-log slope given in Table~\ref{tab:slope}.
+The left plots in Figure~\ref{fig:mse} show the MSE (200 trials) of the standard plug-in estimator implemented with a uniform kernel and the proposed optimally weighted estimators EnDive for various dimensions and sample sizes.
+The parameter set $\mathcal{L}$ was selected based on a range of $k$-nearest neighbor distances.
+The bandwidth used for the standard plug-in estimator was selected by setting $h_{fixed}(l^{*})=l^{*}N^{-\frac{1}{d+1}}$ where $l^{*}$ was chosen from$\mathcal{L}$ to minimize the MSE of the plug-in estimator.
+For all dimensions and sample sizes, EnDive outperforms the plug-in estimator in terms of MSE.
+EnDive is also less biased than the plug-in estimator and even has a lower variance at smaller sample sizes (e.g. $N=100$).
+This reflects the strength of ensemble estimators: the weighted sum of a set of relatively poor estimators can result in a very good estimator.
+Note also that for the larger values of $N$ , the ensemble estimator MSE rates approach the theoretical rate based on the estimated log-log slope given in Table~\ref{tab:slope}.

-ODin1 tends to do better than ODin2 when the dimension is lower ($d=4$) while the opposite occurs for the higher dimensions.
-Further evidence for this is given in the right figures in Fig.~\ref{fig:mse} that show the corresponding average estimates with standard error bars compared to the true values.
-ODin1 has smaller variance than ODin2 when $d=4$ and slightly larger variance when $d=10$.
-This seems to account for the differences in MSE between ODin1 and ODin2.
-The values for the weight $\rho$ are given in Table~\ref{tab:rho} which indicate a preference for ODin1 when $d=4$ and a preference for ODin2 for higher dimensions.
-Paired t-tests on the MSE (125 trials) of the two methods indicate that the MSE differences are statistically significant (see Table~\ref{tab:-ttests}).